for Commands & Colors Napolionics

 The Peninsular War (1807–1814) was fought in the Iberian Peninsula by Spain, Portugal, and the United Kingdom against the invading and occupying forces of France during the Napoleonic Wars.
 Starting with the invasion of Portugal in 1807, it escalated in 1808 after Napoleonic France occupied Spain, which had been its ally.
 Napoleon forced the abdications of Ferdinand VII and his father Charles IV and then installed his brother Joseph Bonaparte on the Spanish throne.

-This campaign is made up of the scenarios from the Base Game and Expansion 1 from 1808 until 1814 which are played in historical sequence.
+This campaign is made up of the scenarios from the Base Game, Expansion 1 and Expansion 5 from 1808 until 1814 which are played in historical sequence.
 One player takes the French and one the Allies.
-The player who has amassed the greater number of Victory Banners after all scenarios have been played is the winner.
+The winner is the player who has amassed the greater number of Victory Banners after all scenarios have been played.
 It is possible for a player to amass glory in one battle and then use it to affect the following battle.

 Unusable Command Cards